-Meditation, even if done for a few minutes each day, can have a significant impact on your day to day well-being.
+Meditation, even if done for a few minutes each day, can have a significant impact on your day-to-day well-being.

 The most immediate effects are apparent during the actual meditation session.
-Gaining a sense of peace and calm helps to ground you in the moment.
+Gaining a sense of peace and calm helps to ground you at the moment.
 You feel centered and stress-free, your only thoughts are those that present themselves in the immediacy of the session.

 However, once your session ends, the positive effects will carry along with you, and it can happen after only a few sessions.

 As we mentioned earlier, the key to good health includes tending to both your mental and physical state.
-The most immediate and positive impact of meditation often occurs in the cerebral side of the equation.
+The most immediate and positive impact of meditation often occurs on the cerebral side of the equation.

 The mental benefits include:

 - Better Management of Stress Levels and Their Triggers

 - Better Perspective and Approach to Specific Stressful Situations